JuliaArbTypes/ArbFloats.jl/README.md

 <p align="right">Jeffrey Sarnoff © 2016˗May˗26 in New York City</p>

+   This is the sixth effort and first reasonably comprehensive ArbFloats release.
+   This package is a faster alternative to BigFloats when working with significands
+   that do not exceed ~3,500 bits.

+   The base C library implements floating point intervals and operations thereupon
+   which are guaranteed to produce results that enclose the theoretical math value.
+   While not the package focus, full access to interval-based functions is present.

+   This package has been designed to offer the Julia community more performant
+   extended precision floating point math and to offer extended floating point
+   results as accurately as possible at a precision that does not misrepresent
+   the information content of the unerlying interval valuation.

+>
 >   This is the sixth effort and first reasonably comprehensive ArbFloats release.
 >   This package is a faster alternative to BigFloats when working with significands
 >   that do not exceed ~3,500 bits.